muathendirangu/muathendirangu/README.md

 I'm based in Nairobi, Kenya 🇰🇪

-I have an interest in networking and distributed systems.
+I have an interest in systems programming, networking and distributed systems.

 I enjoy writing software using rust, go and typescript